cubiq/vanilla-docs/docs/features/sso/jsconnect/overview.html.md

 categories: ["Features","Single Sign-On","jsConnect"]
 ---

-## jsConnect Technical Overview
+# jsConnect Technical Overview

 For jsConnect to work you'll put some code on your site that identifies your users in a way that Vanilla can understand.
 Vanilla then requests this information when the user wants to sign in and synchronizes the user with Vanilla.
-This is done via <a href="http://en.wikipedia.org/wiki/JSONP" target="_blank">JSONP</a>, which allows us to send your cookies from your site to you and obtain login information.
+This is done via [JSONP](http://en.wikipedia.org/wiki/JSONP), which allows us to send your cookies from your site to you and obtain login information.

 Vanilla's web-based single sign on (SSO) has 2 parts: